Product Pathways - NF-kB Signaling

 Directions For Use

+Use as a blocking reagent to evaluate the specificity of antibody reactivity in immunohistochemistry protocols.
 For immunohistochemistry, add twice the volume of peptide as volume of antibody used in 100 ul total volume.
 Incubate for a minimum of 30 minutes prior to adding the entire volume to the slide.
 Recommended antibody dilutions can be found on the relevant product data sheet.

 The NF-κB/Rel transcription factors are present in the cytosol in an inactive state, complexed with the inhibitory IκB proteins (1-3).
 Most agents that activate NF-κB do so through a common pathway based on phosphorylation-induced, proteasome-mediated degradation of IκB (3-7).
 The key regulatory step in this pathway involves activation of a high molecular weight IκB kinase (IKK) complex whose catalysis is generally carried out by three tightly associated IKK subunits.
 IKKα and IKKβ serve as the catalytic subunits of the kinase and IKKγ serves as the regulatory subunit (8,9).
 Activation of IKK depends upon phosphorylation at Ser177 and Ser181 in the activation loop of IKKβ (Ser176 and Ser180 in IKKα), which causes conformational changes, resulting in kinase activation (10-13).